-One Vignette With "Very Dissatisfied (#1)" Interviewee Questionnaire Rating

-Subject # 3025.
-Dr. Prentice reported such a lousy experience with her first training analyst that, after termination, she had to correct the work with someone else.
-She had been in training analysis for 8 years, did not know what she was doing with her own patients, did not have an analytic identity, and was not going anywhere.
-It was an uncomfortable relationship.
-However, her analyst's Kohutian approach of being supportive and kind made it easier for her to feel comfortable.
-Initially, she had idealized her as a training analyst, as she felt she herself would never be able to become a training analyst.
+One Vignette with "Very dissatisfied #1" Interviewee Questionnaire Rating being supportive and kind made it easier for her to feel comfortable.
+Initially she had idealized her as a training analyst, since she felt she herself would never be able to become a training analyst.
 Dr. Prentice never dealt with her own transference and the analyst never brought anything into the transference.
-There was practically no transference interpretation in 8 years.
+There wasn't practically any transference interpretation in eight years.
 Her analyst was so anti-Freud that Oedipal issues were never addressed.
-Her analyst wanted her to read about "unformulated experience."
-Dr. Prentice could not get her analyst to be "with her."
+Her analyst wanted her to read about "unformulated experience".
+Dr. Prentice couldn't get her analyst to be "with her".
 Her own masochistic tendencies were not analyzed.
-It was inconvenient for her analyst to acknowledge that they were not getting anywhere in treatment.
+It was inconvenient for her analyst to acknowledge that they weren't getting anywhere in treatment.
 Her analyst's devotion to theory was much greater than to understanding the patient.
 How could her hostile comments about her analyst go on being unrecognized?